 '''

-namespace OcelotApiGw
+public class Program

 {

-public class Program

 public static void Main(string[] args)

+{

 BuildWebHost(args).Run();

+}

 public static IWebHost BuildWebHost(string[] args)

+{

 var builder = WebHost.CreateDefaultBuilder(args);

 builder.ConfigureServices(s => s.AddSingleton(builder))

-.ConfigureAppConfiguration(ic =>
+.ConfigureAppConfiguration(ic => ic.AddJsonFile(

-ic.AddJsonFile(Path.Combine("configuration",

-"configuration.json")))
+Path.Combine("configuration", "configuration.json")))

-.UseStartup<Startup>();

-var host = builder.Build();
+.UseStartup<();

-return host;
+return builder.Build();

 }

 }

 '''

 The important point here for Ocelot is the configuration.json file that you must provide to the builder through the AddJsonFile() method.
-That configuration.json is where you specify all the API Gateway ReRoutes, meaning the external endpoints and ports and the correlated internal endpoints and internal ports.
+That configuration.json is where you specify all the API Gateway ReRoutes, meaning the external endpoints with specific ports and the correlated internal endpoints, usually using different ports.

 '''

-{

 "ReRoutes": [],

 "GlobalConfiguration": {}

-}

 '''

 There are two sections to the configuration.
-An array of ReRoutes and a GlobalConfiguration.
-The ReRoutes are the objects that tell Ocelot how to treat an upstream request.
-The Global configuration allows overrides of ReRoute specific settings.
-It's useful if you don't want to manage lots of ReRoute specific settings.
+An array of Re-Routes and a GlobalConfiguration.
+The Re-Routes are the objects that tell Ocelot how to treat an upstream request.
+The Global configuration allows overrides of Re-Route specific settings.
+It's useful if you don't want to manage lots of Re-Route specific settings.